 What Did I Think?

 Had this film been purposefully a comedy-horror, I might have enjoyed it more.
 I didn't like this movie.
 Despite my best efforts to take this one seriously, I found myself erupt with some giggles throughout the runtime of an hour and 53 minutes.

 The special effects, makeup, and acting are stiff or overdone.
 The child actor annoyed me a bit.
 Kids in movies sometimes go really well like in Issa Lopez's Mexican film, Tigers Are Not Afraid, where the whole cast is made up of child actors.
 Here, however, through no fault of the young actress herself, I was bothered.
-She is probably a great performer, however, the dialogue and writing here in Sabrina left me feeling...well amused.
+The dialogue and writing here in Sabrina left me feeling...well deflated.
 I did like Aiden (played by Christian Sugiono) though.
 I found his role to be the most stable throughout.
 Where the narrative didn't work in most places when he was on screen, it seemed less comedic.

 It's Not Supposed to Be a Horror Comedy?